 Once you’re ready to submit, present everything in a clean and professional manner.
 Unsolicited demos are no one's favorite thing—especially in the form of a disorganized zip file on Google Drive.
 File management can be a bit of a nightmare after receiving many submissions.
 Furthermore, as an artist, sending out submissions can be stressful and you may often get ignored or have no way of knowing who took the time to listen to your submission.
 Whether you’re submitting to a library, a sync rep, or directly to a supervisor, organization is key and ReelCrafter is an excellent way to send organized pitches to the right people.

 - Detailed metrics on listening activity.
 Unlike any other platform, ReelCrafter provides incredibly detailed metrics.
 Our Pro plan users see real-time tracking for every single open, play, seek and skip on each reel.
 Insights like these are invaluable.
 Know exactly when to follow up on a lead, which tracks are consistently listened to (or skipped), or see if your reel was never opened.

-- High-quality audio streaming.
-Unlike a lot of other streaming music services, ReelCrafter will transcode your original uncompressed audio files to 256Kbps AAC for exceptional quality.
+- High-quality audio streaming and metadata.
+Unlike a lot of other streaming music services, ReelCrafter will transcode your original uncompressed audio files to 256Kbps MP3 for exceptional quality and preserve all the metadata.
 Not only will your reel look amazing, it will sound amazing, too!